 Wolfgang Mayrhuber was elected to our Board of Directors in 2001 after serving as Advisor to the Board of Directors of the Company since 1997.
 He was named Chairman of the Supervisory Board of Deutsche Lufthansa AG ("Lufthansa") in May 2013, where he previously served as Chairman of their Executive Board and Chief Executive Officer from June 2003 until December 2010.
 He has served with Lufthansa since 1970, and has held various senior management positions, including those of Executive Vice President and Chief Operating Officer Technical at Lufthansa, Chairman of the Executive Board of Lufthansa Technik AG and President of Passenger Airlines of Lufthansa.
 He was appointed to the Executive Board of Lufthansa in 2001.
 He has been Chairman of the Supervisory Board of Infineon Technologies, a major global semiconductor manufacturer.
-Mr. Mayrhuber is also a member of the supervisory boards of BMW AG and Munich RE Group.
+Additionally, Mr. Mayrhuber is a member of the supervisory board of Munich RE Group and a former member of the supervisory board of BMW AG.
 Mr. Mayrhuber is considered an "independent" director under NYSE rules.